William Contreras Player Props: Brewers vs. Rockies

 William Contreras At The Plate

-- In 35.1% of his games this year, Contreras has picked up at least one RBI.
-In 13 of those games (13.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Contreras has had an RBI in 34 games this season (35.8%), including 13 multi-RBI outings (13.7%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 42.6% of his games this season, with two or more runs scored in 10.6%.
+- He has scored in 41 of 95 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.